-But that’s a small inconvenience when you factor in how cheap they are.
+But that’s a small inconvenience when you factor in how cheap the plan is.

 And the cherry on top?

-- Even though Safetying is a new-ish company, coverage is underwritten by Tokio Marino—a huge well-established company
+- Even though SafetyWing is a new-ish company, coverage is underwritten by Tokio Marino — a huge well-established company.

 - Deductible is per policy period (364 days max), not per claim.
 As long as you keep renewing, you’ll only have to meet that $250 deductible once per year.

-- Home country coverage (for every 90 days, you’re covered 30 days within your home country—or 15 days if your home country is the U.S.).
+- Home country coverage (for every 90 days, you’re covered 30 days within your home country — or 15 days if your home country is the U.S.).
 This is an extra perk you don’t see with many other companies.

-- Country of residence may be confusing for some people (like me) and may cause problems if you choose wrong
+- Country of residence may be confusing for some people (like me) and may cause problems if you choose incorrectly.

-- Fewer adventure activities covered than some other plans on this list ([check here] make sure what you need is covered!)
+- Fewer adventure activities covered than some other plans on this list (check here to make sure what you need is covered!).